 OVERVIEW: The Shubert Foundation is the nation's largest foundation providing unrestricted grants specifically to theater and dance communities.
 It grants over $25 million each year to around 500 different non-profit organizations, making Shubert one of the largest performing arts funders in the country.
 The majority of this funding overwhelmingly supports theater.

 IP TAKE: Unlike some of its peers, Shubert gives unrestricted grants for general operational support rather than for specific projects, which can be quite a boon to grant seekers’ overall bottom line.
-Note, that it prioritizes organizations with established track records of at least three successful seasons.
-However, if an organization is younger than that, it is still a good idea to contact Shubert, as it welcomes inquiries.
+It prioritizes organizations with established track records of at least three successful seasons.
+However, if an organization is younger than that, it can still contact Shubert, which welcomes inquiries.

 PROFILE: Founded in 1945, the Shubert Foundation was created by Lee and J.J.
 Schubert to honor the memory of their brother, Sam.
 Its affiliate, the Shubert Organization, owns and operates 21 theatres, including 17 on Broadway.
 The foundation seeks to support “the live performing arts in the United States, with a particular emphasis on theatre and a secondary focus on dance.”
 Shubert’s support for theater comes from its Theater Grants program.